DavidZhongtai/davidzhongtai.github.io/content/about.md

 title = "About Me"
 +++

 I graduated from the University of Illinois Urbana Champaign with a B.S. in Mathematics, finishing my degree in two years (2021-2023).
 During that time, I organized and hosted many events catered to undergraduates in the topics of recruiting, job search, and extracurriculars.
 I enjoy traveling to mentor and judge hackathons at different universities while continuing to give workshops and talks around the East Coast.
-I tinker with large database systems, text mining, and computer security in my spare time
+I tinker with large database systems, text mining, and computer security in my spare time.

 **Email**: davidzhongtaian(at)gmail(dot)com